Call for Proposals

 Research & Learning

-The Center for Teaching, Research & Learning, in collaboration with the Office of the Chief Online Officer and the Office of Academic Technology, invites session proposals for the 2021 Ann Ferren Conference, which will be held in virtual format on Friday, January 8, 2021.
+The Center for Teaching, Research & Learning invites session proposals for the 2023 Ann Ferren Conference, which will be held in mixed in-person/virtual format on Thursday, January 12 and Friday, January 13, 2023.

-All sessions will be held online using Zoom.
-We welcome your ideas and innovation in terms of how to best deliver your session in a virtual format.
+Some sessions will be held in person and some will be virtual, using Zoom.
+We welcome your ideas and innovation in terms of how to best deliver your session in each format.

 The proposed title of your session;

-A short description of your session (50-60 words), which will appear in both the online and the printed conference program; and
+A short description of your session (50-60 words), which will appear in the conference program

-2-4 Session Learning Outcomes (Please refer to Bloom's Taxonomy for ideas and language tips.)
+2-4 Session Learning Outcomes that describe the knowledge and/or skills attendees will gain during the session.
+(Please refer to CTRL’s Teaching Tips for Identifying Student Learning Outcomes for ideas and language tips.)

 The availability of session presenters at different times on the two conference dates; and

 Your preferred session format (in person or via zoom)

 What we are looking for in proposals: